 - harmful bacteria

-According to the Mayo Clinic, humidity should stay between 30 and 50 percent.
+Keep the humidity between 30 and 50%.
 A hygrometer can determine how much humidity is in your home.
-Some central humidifiers come equipped with hygrometers.
-You can also buy these devices from hardware stores.
+Some central humidifiers come equipped with hygrometers, but you can also find them at hardware stores.

-Special care should be taken in households with children.
+Burns are the most common injuries associated with humidifiers.
+Take special care if you have children.
 Never let children handle humidifiers, and don’t place a warm-mist steamer in a child’s bedroom.
-Burns are the most common injuries associated with humidifiers.

 Allowing a unit to expel too much moisture can create condensation on the walls.
-This water can then turn into mold and spread throughout the home.
+If you place the humidifier too close to fabric, like beds, sofas, or drapes, these items can become damp.
+As a result, mold can grow and spread throughout the home.

-Humidifiers can potentially emit minerals and microorganisms in the air.
-Although not necessarily harmful, the residue can bother asthmatics.
-The Environmental Protection Agency (EPA) recommends using distilled water to avoid this problem.
+Humidifiers can potentially emit minerals and microorganisms.
+They’re not necessarily harmful, but the residue can bother people with asthma.
+Use distilled water rather than tap water to avoid this problem.